canjs/can-fixture/docs/types/Store.prototype.getList.md

   @param {Object} set A [can-query-logic/query Query].

-  @return {Array} A serialized list of records from the store.
+  @return {Object} A serialized object.
+The `data` parameter contains a list of records from the store.